MaxPleaner/markdown_commander/docs/ruby_server.md

 By default, it will run on `localhost:1776`, but you can also run it on custom port / host:

+If you go to the root page you will see a directory of your markdown files.
+Just click one to load it.

 ```ruby
 env APP_HOST='0.0.0.0' APP_PORT='2016' bundle exec ruby start_server.rb`
 ```